madhueb/DIS_project1/README.md

-# Document Retrieval Project- Team : MAM
+# Document Retrieval Project - Team : MAM

 This repository contains the implementation of a multilingual document retrieval system as part of the course CS-423 Distributed Information System at EPFL.
 The goal is to create a system capable of ranking and retrieving documents according to their relevance to a user query.
 The corpus includes 268,022 documents spanning 7 languages: English, French, German, Spanish, Italian, Arabic, and Korean.